firolightfog/Yolow/README.md

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/34127628/177008993-9b384b4c-4ca0-4ae8-92a4-8ce2eed897db.png">

 ### Sequin
 Queen of Sequencers.
 Slim, smooth, beautiful but noone really understands her.
 It delivers a CV sequence according to a clock but the pulse width (PW), notes can be modified by external LFOs.
 You can also enable or disable any clock pulse by an external CV (ENBL) or set the probability (PRB) for instant excitement.
+A basic quantization function is available in the context menu.

 <img width="736" alt="image" src="https://user-images.githubusercontent.com/34127628/178427481-bc32b7a7-b5de-41bc-845c-4e7e6c22b7fb.png">